Chemical impurity: Unwanted impurities

+Wanted impurities

+Occasionally, we may want to include impurities in a material to change its properties.
+These impurities can be naturally occurring and left unaltered in a material or be intentionally added during synthesis.
+These types of impurities can show up in our day-to-day lives such as different colors in gemstones or by doping to tune the conductivity of semiconductors.

+An example of when impurities are wanted is shown in gems.
+These gems have slight impurities that act as chromophores and give the stone its color.
+An example is the gem family beryl which has the base chemical formula of Be3Al2(SiO3)6.
+Pure beryl will appear colorless but this rarely occurs and the presence of trace elements change its color.
+The green of emeralds are from impurities such as chromium, vanadium, or iron.
+A manganese impurity will give a pink gem called morganite and iron creates the blue gem aquamarine.

+Doping is a process where impurities are purposefully added to semiconductors to increase electrical conductivity and improve a semiconductors function.
+The dopants, the elements added to the original crystal structure, contain a different number of electrons then the base formula.
+Semiconductors that are p-doped contains a small amount of elements that have less valence electrons then the other elements in the crystal.
+N-doping is the opposite and the dopant contains more valence electrons.

 Impurities and nucleation

 When an impure liquid is cooled to its melting point the liquid, undergoing a phase transition, crystallizes around the impurities and becomes a crystalline solid.
 If there are no impurities then the liquid is said to be pure and can be supercooled below its melting point without becoming a solid.
 This occurs because the liquid has nothing to condense around so the solid cannot form a natural crystalline solid.
 The solid is eventually formed when dynamic arrest or glass transition occurs, but it forms into an amorphous solid – a glass, instead, as there is no long-range order in the structure.

 Impurities play an important role in the nucleation of other phase transitions.
 For example, the presence of foreign elements may have important effects on the mechanical and magnetic properties of metal alloys.
 Iron atoms in copper cause the renowned Kondo effect where the conduction electron spins form a magnetic bound state with the impurity atom.
 Magnetic impurities in superconductors can serve as generation sites for vortex defects.
 Point defects can nucleate reversed domains in ferromagnets and dramatically affect their coercivity.
 In general impurities are able to serve as initiation points for phase transitions because the energetic cost of creating a finite-size domain of a new phase is lower at a point defect.
 In order for the nucleus of a new phase to be stable, it must reach a critical size.
 This threshold size is often lower at an impurity site.